anirudhrathinam94/stuff/volunteering/01-basics/README.md

 - integration-test: Process and deploy the package if necessary into an environment where integration tests can be run
 - verify: Runs checks to verify if the package is valid
 - install: Installs the package into the local repo where it can be used as a dependency in other projects locally.
 Basically just copies the jar file created in target file into the local .m2 repository.
-- deploy: Copies the package into remote repo where it can be shared
+- deploy: This pushes the created jar files into the remote repository (example: nexus maven repo hosted on tomcat) where the jar can be shared with other devs.

 **The maven file structure**